How I used CBD to get off of benzos (Ativan, Xanax, and Valium)

 - Gut dysbiosis - gut bacteria out of whack (they can actually synthesize GABA)

 Check out the article on hippocampus neurogenesis and CBD as an example.

-Going over 300 mg still has the anti anxiety effect (immediate, short term) but the neurogenesis (long term) effects starts to go down as another pathway is turned on (TRPV).
+Going over 300 mg still has the anti-anxiety effect (immediate, short term) but the neurogenesis (long term) effects start to go down as another pathway is turned on (TRPV).

 In the opioid withdrawal study above, they administered 400 or 800 mg daily (one a day).